Rayushkasud/Bicep-Curl-Counter/README.md

 # Bicep-Curl-Counter
-A simple project in python
+Virtual Gym
+A python project that uses Media Pipe pose detection to count the number of biscep curls a user performs.